yarrow/draft/pre-src/tangle.md

 ```

 If a section name isn't found, we reference it in our error message.
 If the
-empty string isn't found, there were no unnamed code sections in the Markdown
+empty string isn't found, there were no unnamed code blocks in the Markdown
 file.

 ```rust